FaultyTwo/TC74-arduino-lib/README.md

 bool isStandby();
 ````
 Check if TC74 is in STANDBY mode or not.<br>
-This function can be used to check if the device is ready for conversion or not too.
+This function can be used to check if the device is ready to be read or not too.